NZXT HALE90 750W (Page 3 of 4) | Reports

 The transient filter stage is the first input stage of a computer power supply, so we'll take a look at that first.
 While you certainly won't get the level of sophistication Seasonic users might come to expect, NZXT met or exceeded the recommended requirements accordingly other than a missing a metal oxide varistor.
 The metal oxide varistor is used to stabilize spikes from the AC line.
 The HALE90 has two ferrite coils, two metalized polyester X-capacitors, and four ceramic Y-capacitors.
 That's twice as many X and Y capacitors than recommended.
 For a power supply of this caliber, I would have expected a little bit more, but it still gets the job done right.

-On the primary side, we can see two Japanese made Nippon Chemi-Con capacitors connected in parallel.
+On the primary side, we can see two Japanese brand Nippon Chemi-Con capacitors connected in parallel.
 Our 750W version of NZXT's HALE90 incorporates two 330µF x 400V capacitors for a total capacitance equivalence of a single 660µF x 400V capacitor (Remember that values add up when capacitors are hooked up in parallel, unlike resistors).
 These units are rated at 105c; whereas typical power supplies usually use 85c rated capacitors.

 The active PFC circuit featured on the NZXT HALE90 750W uses one Shindengen US30KB80R silicon bridge diode, and is controlled by an ON Semiconductor NCP1653A compact fixed-frequency continuous conduction mode PFC controller.
 At 115V, the maximum rectified forward current capacity with heatsink is 30A, so you can theoretically pull up to 3450W from the bridge rectifier at 100% efficiency -- of course, this is limited by the fact that it is not 100% efficient, and also neglects the fact that not every component in the system are able to keep up.
 Two Infineon IPI60R125CP power MOFSET transistors are used on the active PFC circuit on the NZXT HALE90 750W power supply.
 Another two is used in the switching section.
 Each MOFSET can deliver up to 16A at 100 degrees Celsius continuously.
 These transistors present a maximum resistance of slightly higher than 0.125 ohm when turned on; with a typical resistance of a bit less than 0.125 ohm (The characteristic graph is hard to interpolate, haha).
 This on characteristic is called Static Drain-Source On-Resistance, or commonly abbreviated as RDS(on).
 The more efficient the component is, the lower the RDS(on) value, since it wastes less power with lower resistance.